-MLA also provides financial and study assistance to employees undertaking a professionally recognised qualification related to their work such as an undergraduate or postgraduate course at university, TAFE or other recognised education institutions.
+MLA also provides financial and study assistance to employees undertaking a professionally recognised qualification related to their work, such as an undergraduate or postgraduate course at university, TAFE or other recognised education institutions.

-In 2017-18, assistance was provided to 12 employees studying undergraduate and postgraduate courses ranging from rural science to agriculture and communication to business management.
+In 2018-19, assistance was provided to 14 employees studying undergraduate and postgraduate courses ranging from rural science to agriculture and communication to business management, as well as professional certifications.